robotsorcerer/robotsorcerer.github.io/about.md

 ## Continuum Mechanics Jovial Trivia

+> It is assumed that the reader speaks [rational continuum mechanics](https://www.elsevier.com/books/a-first-course-in-rational-continuum-mechanics/truesdell/978-0-12-701301-5).

 Welcome to my web presence: the material, the referential, the spatial, and the relative!

 **Material Description**